What Are the Most Common Disclosures in Real Estate?

 If the buyer ignores information in the disclosure and is upset with it later, the seller is protected from any legal action.

-Successfully completing the disclosure process permits both parties to move forward to the next step in a smooth closing process
+Successfully completing the disclosure process permits both parties to move forward to the next step in a smooth closing process!

 Importance of Understanding Disclosures